 Some decisions are harder because the uncertainty is not just large but structurally unstable.
 The wider context itself may be changing faster than the organisation can observe.
 That is where deep uncertainty enters, not as an exotic theory term but as a practical condition in which historical probabilities help less and context monitoring matters more.

-That is why the uncertainty cluster needs to touch disruption and monitoring directly.
-Uncertainty is not just what exists before the decision.
+That is why the uncertainty cluster has to touch disruption and monitoring directly.
+Uncertainty is not only what exists before the decision.
 It is what keeps moving after the decision has been made.
-When the probabilities themselves are too weak or contested to carry a decision, decision making under deep uncertainty becomes a practical problem, not an academic one.
+When the probabilities themselves are too weak or contested to carry a choice, decision making under deep uncertainty becomes practical, not academic.

 What this looks like in business decisions

 Sometimes a Decider can do this work alone.
 Sometimes they need a more disciplined conversation, which is where decision coaching belongs.
-The coach does not remove uncertainty and does not take the choice away.
-The role is to make the reasoning visible enough that the Decider can say, plainly, whether the assumptions are good enough to proceed.
+The coach does not remove uncertainty or take the choice away; the coach makes the reasoning visible enough that the Decider can say whether the assumptions are good enough to proceed.
+A good coach also notices when due diligence is just hesitation wearing a suit.

 If the distinction still feels abstract, read the decision making under uncertainty example cases.
 Apollo 13, Blockbuster and Grenfell Tower each show a different failure mode when assumptions stay hidden.